COVID-19 Update: We are open for face-to-face and online appointments at this time.

 Jackie also brings over a decade of youth ministry experience, during which he served as a teacher, mentor, and coach to young people.
 In the ministry of counseling, Jackie enjoys meeting people where they are and helping them process, see, feel, and believe that their history does not have to determine their destiny!

-Kimberly Reiter is a second-year graduate student in the Master of Arts in Clinical Mental Health Counseling at Colorado Christian University.
+Kimberly Anderson is a second-year graduate student in the Master of Arts in Clinical Mental Health Counseling at Colorado Christian University.
 She is an entrepreneur, a business owner, mother of two adult children, and grandmother of 3 dynamic little ones.
-Kimberly received her undergraduate degree in Organizational Leadership from Azusa
+Kimberly received her undergraduate degree in Organizational Leadership from Azus

 Danyele is a Colorado native who enjoys spending time outdoors with her husband and brand-new baby girl.
 She is currently in a master’s program, working on completing her degree in clinical counseling.
 Prior to attending CCU, she went to a small Bible College in Western Nebraska, and received her bachelors in Theology and Christian minist